Need Inspiration? Here’s 12 Things to Do After You Retire.

 Retired teacher and private pilot Brenda does a bit of everything – traveling, volunteering, tutoring – but theater is especially close to her heart.

-With help from Playhouse volunteers, The Hampshire Players came into being.
+With help from Playhouse volunteers, the acting troupe came into being.
 Every week, residents practice their parts reading aloud from scripts.
 Three times a year, they perform in front of residents and guests.
-The Players even learned not to say “good luck” before going on stage.
+The players even learned not to say “good luck” before going on stage.
 Instead, superstitious actors prefer “break a leg” with the hope the opposite will happen.

-Brenda has gone on to audition for plays at The Hampshire Players.
+Brenda has gone on to audition for plays at the community.
 She recently landed a supportive role in Calendar Girls and performed on stage in front of a live, paying audience.

 “That idea wasn’t really on a bucket list – because I don’t have one of those,” she says with a laugh.
 “I just do whatever I want to do.”